Keep Your Financial Aid (SAP)

 • For example, most undergraduate degrees require 120 credit hours to complete.
 120 credit hours x 150% = 180 maximum attempted credit hours allowed to complete a degree.

-• Students who withdraw from UT two times or more while receiving financial aid are no longer eligible to receive it.
+• Students who withdraw from UT three times while receiving financial aid are no longer eligible to receive it.

 SAP Grades & Appeals